MicrosoftDocs/common-data-model-and-service/common-data-model/troubleshooting/log-code.md

 |**ErrPersistSymsAttrConversionError**| SDK logs this error while reading from SyMS when SyMS storage descriptor or its column received was null.
 Check SyMS database.
 |**ErrPersistSymsEntityFetchError**| SDK logs this error when it fails to fetch entity before writing to SyMS because entity path was invalid.
 Check entity paths in manifest.
 |**ErrPersistSymsEntityPathNull**| SDK logs this error when it fails to fetch entity before writing to SyMS because entity path was null.
 Check if entity path is missing in the manifest.
-|**ErrPersistSymsPartitionNotSupported**| SDK logs this error while reading from SyMS when it encounters spark data partition, which isn't supported in CDM currently.
 |**ErrPersistSymsEntityDeclConversionFailure**| SDK logs this error when it fails to create a SyMS entity object from CDM entity declaration.
 Check the exception message and prior errors reported in the log.
 |**ErrPersistSymsEntityDeclConversionException**| SDK logs this error when it fails to create an SyMS entity object from CDM entity declaration because of unexpected exception.
 Check exception message.
 |**ErrPersistSymsMultipleOrZeroTableDefinition**| SDK supports only one entity definition in document for CDM-SyMs conversion.